Louis Althusser: Ideological state apparatuses

 Despite its many institutional forms, the function and structure of ideology is unchanging and present throughout history; as Althusser states, "ideology has no history".
 All ideologies constitute a subject, even though he or she may differ according to each particular ideology.
-Memorably, Althusser illustrates this with the concept of "hailing" or "interpellation".
-He compares ideology to a policeman shouting "Hey you there!" toward a person walking on the street.
+Althusser illustrates this with the concept of "hailing" or "interpellation".
+He describes the process by which ideology "recruits" and "transforms the individuals into subjects."

+Althusser compares ideology to a policeman shouting "Hey you there!" toward a person walking on the street.
 Upon hearing this call, the person responds by turning around and in doing so, is transformed into a subject.
 The person being hailed recognizes themselves as the subject of the hail, and knows to respond.
 Althusser calls this recognition a "mis-recognition" (méconnaissance), because it works retroactively: a material individual is always already an ideological subject, even before he or she is born.
 The "transformation" of an individual into a subject has always already happened; Althusser here acknowledges a debt to Spinoza's theory of immanence.

 To highlight this, Althusser offers the example of Christian religious ideology, embodied in the Voice of God, instructing a person on what their place in the world is and what he must do to be reconciled with Christ.
 From this, Althusser draws the point that in order for that person to identify as a Christian, he must first already be a subject; that is, by responding to God's call and following His rules, he affirms himself as a free agent, the author of the acts for which he assumes responsibility.
 People cannot recognize themselves outside ideology, and in fact, their very actions reach out to this overarching structure.
 Althusser's theory draws heavily from Jacques Lacan and his concept of the Mirror Stage—people acquire their identities by seeing themselves mirrored in ideologies.